 Crime Prevention Through Environmental Design (CPTED) is being used worldwide.
 In the late 1980s, Calgary Police Service adopted CPTED and continues to use as guiding strategy in creating and maintaining safer communities.

-Hundreds of Calgary police officers have been trained in CPTED.
 The Community Youth Services Section, Crime Prevention Team, has a full time CPTED specialist and practitioner assigned to the audit process and the education of CPTED.

 For more information on CPTED, see the CPTED brochure or visit the Royal Canadian Mounted Police's CPTED web information.